Tulsa Garden Center

-The Center is open to the public with no admission cost on Tuesday through Saturday 9:00am - 4pm.
-Visitors enjoy the collection of photographs displayed throughout the facility which depict the home as it was during the Travis, Hull, and Snedden days.
-Many of the rooms still retain the craftsmanship and charm of the original home.
+The Snedden Mansion is open to the public Tuesday through Friday 9:00am – 4:00pm, and Saturday 9:00am – 2:00pm (notwithstanding private events).
+Visitors can enjoy the architecture and collection of historical photographs displayed throughout the mansion which depict the home as it was during the Travis, Hull, and Snedden days.
+Most of the rooms still retain the craftsmanship and charm of the original home.
 The extensive woodcarvings, the flamboyant gold leaf ceilings and the dramatic marble floors are just a few of the original or near original elements preserved.